darik0d/hackathon-ns/README.md

 4. **Metrics Gathering**: Gather concrete data about bug detection rates, resolution times, and process effectiveness.
 5. **Security Hardening**: Test your team's ability to identify potential security issues before they become real problems.

-All bugs introduced by DevProbe are fully tracked, documented, and can be automatically removed if needed - no permanent damage to your codebase.
+All bugs introduced by Bugify are fully tracked, documented, and can be automatically removed if needed - no permanent damage to your codebase.

 Check it out on Github: https://github.com/darik0d/hackathon-ns